SAP Indirect Access License Fees Can Be Significant and Unexpected

 Managing Indirect Access Risk

 How should organisations manage Indirect usage to avoid unexpected licensing fees?

-All key technical and systems stakeholders need to be able to review the deployment of new interfaces, understand licensing risk and understand how to properly license any new deployments.
+All key technologies and systems stakeholders need to be able to review the deployment of new interfaces, understand licensing risk and understand how to properly license any new deployments.
 Some deployments may, according to current contractual definitions, be too costly to deploy compliantly.
-You can then revert to negotiating with SAP to come to a cost effective comprise that satisfies both parties, mitigating future compliance risk and facilitating technology development.
+You can then revert to negotiating with SAP to come to a cost-effective comprise that satisfies both parties, mitigating future compliance risk and facilitating technology development.

-“The key to successfully dealing with Indirect Access risk is to get informed, put in place an Indirect Access action plan, and be prepared for a licensing audit”
+“The key to successfully dealing with Indirect Access risk is to get informed, put in place an Indirect Access action plan, and be prepared for a licensing measurement”

 Click here to view JNC’s range of Indirect Access solutions.